 Zanzibar, the jewel of the East African coastline, has it all.
 With beautiful beaches, fascinating history and cultural influences from Europe to Asia, Zanzibar has an old-world charm that is unique in Africa.
 But how did this cultural melting pot come into being and why is the dhow such an integral part of that history?
 Written by Andrew Hofmeyr

-Many influences from across the Indian Ocean are woven together here, but to really understand the movement of people, languages and cultures through this enchanting entrepôt you need look no further than the dhow.
+Many influences from across the Indian Ocean are woven together in Zanzibar, but to really understand the movement of people, languages and cultures through this enchanting entrepôt, you need to look no further than the dhow.

 The Baggala, for example, is an ocean-going dhow with a curved prow (the front) and an ornately carved stern (back) and usually has two lateen sails.
 The Boom vessel, on the other hand, is curved at both ends with a single large sail in the middle and was preferred by sailors from the Persian Gulf.
 It is believed that these boats have moved around the Indian Ocean for thousands of years, carrying sailors from the Arabian Peninsula, along the East African coast, to India and even, some believe, as far as China.

-Although there were many deep-water ships, the dhows were predominantly used for coastal trade.
+Although many deep-water ships existed, the dhows were predominantly used for coastal trade.
 Moving up and down the East African coast, the dhows stopped at ports along the way, trading goods and ferrying passengers.
 Before the onset of steam and later petrol, these wind-powered ships were the cornerstones of a pulsating and cosmopolitan ocean trade.
 The constant movement of tradable goods and diverse people also meant the constant trade in ideas, technologies and religion.